jdriscoll/JCDHTTPConnection/README.md

 # Block-Based NSURLConnection Wrapper (For ARC Projects)

+JCDHTTPConnection is a lightweight wrapper for NSURLConnection that provides a simple block callback API.

 ### Usage

 A JCDHTTPConnection object is initialized with a NSURLRequest object and then executeRequestOnSuccess:failure:didSendData is called on the connection to initiate the asynchronous request.
 The three callback blocks: onSuccess, onFailure and onDidSendData are all optional.